Mashed Butternut Squash makes for a delicious side dish that can go sweet or savory.

 How To Make Mashed Butternut Squash

 The whole squash goes in the oven for 60-80 minutes.
 I know it’s not precise, but the size and shape of butternut squash can vary so you’ll have to check on it.
 It’s done when the skin is mottled brown and a skewer or knife can slide in easily.
-Check it in a few different places, including at it’s thickest part.
-Note: if you want an even quicker way to get cooked squash for mashing, you can actually cook it whole in the microwave.
-It’s super-easy and turns out really great!
+Check it in a few different places, including at its widest and narrowest parts, since they have different densities and cook in different amounts of time.

 Either way, next you’ll cut the cooked squash in half and remove and discard the seeds.
-Remove the peel and put the cooked squash into a bowl.
+Remove the peel and put the cooked squash into a large mixing bowl.
 Then, it’s time to mash and add butter, cream, and your additional seasonings.
 You can use a potato masher or do what I do and go in with a hand mixer to get it smooth quickly.

-Sweet Or Savory Mash?
+Sweet Or Savory Butternut Mash?

+However, most of the time I actually prefer mashed butternut squash to be on the savory side.
+For that version, follow the directions below except for the last step.
 Instead, stir in black pepper and grated Parmesan cheese.
 So good!
-A little bit of sage or garlic can be tasty too, and of course, taste and add more salt at the end if you think it needs it.
+A little bit of rosemary, sage, or garlic can be tasty too, and of course, taste and add a pinch more salt at the end if you think it needs it.

 Make It Ahead

-Mashed Butternut Squash
+Podcast Episode About Making Mashed Butternut Squash

 - Prep Time: 5 minutes